mboglesby/practicing-java/README.md

 # practicing-java
-Programs/methods created in an effort to refresh my Java skills; I originally learned Java in college.
+Programs/methods that I wrote in an effort to refresh my Java skills; I originally learned Java in college.